-Additional methods of particular importance in the development of these intellectual skills are the deliberate modelling of these skills in lectures and classes; the individual feedback given on class contributions and assessed work: provision of special sessions on research skills and methodologies.
+Additional methods of particular importance in the development of these intellectual skills are the deliberate modelling of these skills in lectures and classes: the individual feedback given on class contributions and assessed work; and provision of special sessions on research skills and methodologies.
 Moreover, a number of the teaching and learning methods mentioned above are employed with the intention that they should especially contribute to the development of these skills.
-These include guided independent reading; student-led seminars with questions and discussion; practical exercises and simulations; problem analysis; class reading and discussion of primary texts; role play.
+These include guided independent reading; student-led seminars/presentations with questions and discussion: practical exercises/simulations: problem analysis; class reading and discussion of primary and secondary texts; language work/ translation; and role play.